 Option Implied Volatility, Skewness, and Kurtosis and the Cross-Section of Expected Stock Returns

-We demonstrate that an ex-ante measure of expected returns based on analyst price targets is highly related to the market's required rate of return.
-We then show that ex-ante measures of volatility, skewness, and kurtosis derived from option prices are positively related to ex-ante expected returns.
-While expected returns are related to both systematic and unsystematic variance risk, only the unsystematic components of skewness and kurtosis are important for explaining the cross-section of expected stock returns.
-The results are consistent using different measures of ex-ante risk and robust to controls for other variables related to stock returns and analyst bias.
+We develop an ex-ante measure of expected stock returns based on analyst price targets.
+We then show that ex-ante measures of volatility, skewness, and kurtosis implied from stock option prices are positively related to the cross section of ex-ante expected stock returns.
+While expected returns are related to both the systematic and unsystematic components of volatility, only the unsystematic components of skewness and kurtosis are related to the cross section of expected stock returns after controlling for other variables known to be related to the cross section of expected stock returns or analyst forecast bias.

 Keywords: Risk-Neutral Moments, Option-Implied Risk, Ex-Ante Expected Stock Returns, Price Targets